 Who Is Laura Prepon?

 Laura Prepon was born on March 7, 1980.
 In 1998, she sent in an audition tape for an upcoming Fox sitcom called That '70s Show and landed the part of Donna.
 The popular Emmy Award-winning sitcom, which also sparked the careers of Ashton Kutcher and Mila Kunis, made Laura Prepon a household name among TV fans.
-Since starring on That '70s Show, Prepon has become a rising star of TV and film, appearing in the productions Are You There, Chelsea? and Orange Is the New Black.
+The actress went on to starring roles in the productions Are You There, Chelsea? and Orange Is the New Black.

 Husband & Daughter